Complete List Of Current Premier League Managers (2023)

 Howe’s appointment also marked a reunion with former players from AFC Bournemouth, including Callum Wilson, Matt Ritchie, and Ryan Fraser.

-READ: How To Win More In Football Betting In 2023
+READ: How To Win More In Football Betting

 The start of Howe’s journey was met with trouble as he tested positive for COVID-19, watching his inaugural game from a hotel room.